How much can you borrow as a contractor

 This calculator will give you an idea of what you might typically be able to borrow.
 You just need to enter your income details to find out how much you might be able to borrow.

 We effectively came about when lenders realised that their traditional criteria for assessing a mortgage application would preclude a large number of contractors and freelancers from obtaining a mortgage.

 What is a contractor mortgage?

-A contractor mortgage is no different to any other mortgage in its pricing.
+These products are no different to any other mortgage in terms of pricing.
 The difference is how the lender will assess the application.
-Lenders will not look at traditional forms of assessment but channel the application towards bespoke underwriting criteria specifically available for the contractor and freelancer community.
+Lenders will not look at traditional forms of income assessment but rather channel the application towards bespoke underwriting criteria specifically available for the contractor and freelancer community.

 Who provides mortgages for contractors?

-Not every lender is happy to provide a contractor mortgage, however a growing number of lenders are.
-These include well known High Street names such as the Lloyds Banking Group, Barclays, Virgin Money (previously known as Northern Rock), Natwest and numerous smaller building societies.
+Not every lender is contractor-friendly, however a growing number are.
+These include well known High Street names such as the Lloyds Banking Group, Clydesdale Bank, Barclays, Nationwide, Virgin Money (previously known as Northern Rock), Natwest and numerous smaller building societies.

 What rate can I get?

-The rate you can obtain on your mortgage is no different to the rates that are available to any other employed or self employed individuals.
-Prior to contractor mortgages being launched many contractors were reliant on self certified mortgages, where they paid a higher rate and fees.
-There is no need to rely on these avenues any more.
+The rate you can obtain on your mortgage is no different to the rates that are available to any other employed or self-employed individuals.
+Prior to these products being launched many contractors were reliant on self- certified mortgages, where they paid a higher rate and higher fees.

-How is a contractor mortgage application assessed and how is this different to a “normal” mortgage?
+How is my mortgage application assessed and how is this different to a “normal” mortgage?